Ernest Francillon and LonginesCopyright © David Boettcher 2006 - 2017 all rights reserved.

-The calibre 13.67 was the only new design added to the Longines range in 1894, which was rather surprising for a company that had been used to adding a number of new designs to its range each year.
+The calibre 13.67 was the only new design added to the Longines range in 1894, which was unusual because the company usually added a significant number of new designs to its range each year.

-The 13.67 was a Lépine calibre intended for use in open face fob watches.
-When used in a wristwatch this layout put the arbor of the fourth wheel that usually carried the small seconds hand next the 9 o'clock, so in a wristwatch the small seconds sub-dial was omitted.
+The 13.67 was a Lépine calibre intended for use in open face fob watches with the pendant and crown at 12 o'clock and small seconds at six o'clock.
+If this calibre was used in a wristwatch its layout would have put the small seconds next the 9 o'clock, so in a wristwatch the small seconds sub-dial was omitted.

 Back to the top of the page.

 Many of the tables of Longines serial numbers published on the internet appear to be seriously in error.
 The table below is compiled from data in Ref.
 1 and is broadly in accord with the dates of watches seen.
 The achievement of each million movements made must have been a notable milestone worth recording.

 A complete watch leaving the Longines’ factory up to the serial number 15,000,000 had the same serial number on the case and on the movement.
 After that the case and movement number were not necessarily the same.
 Today, only the case bears the serial number, not the movement.
 However, Longines also sold uncased movements with dials and hands, for example to the US agent (Longines Wittnauer) when the case was produced locally.
 When that happened the factory serial number is on the movement only, the case bearing a local reference number which is different.